 When you are disabled sometimes your disability does not require any surgery at all while other times it requires quite a few.
 I have myelomeningocele which is a severe form of Spina Bifida and because of it, I have many health challenges that have needed probably around thirty surgeries or more throughout my life which is more than I have been alive.
 As I have grown I have not needed as many as when I was a child but my disability is unpredictable and sometimes I do need some unexpectedly which is frustrating.
 The surgeries I have had have saved my life so I don’t get upset when I need them and it expect it but it is a little bit of a bummer when life is going great and you have to stop all that to have surgery.
 Every surgery is different because some surgeries like this one are more extensive and require longer recovery times while others you are back to normal within a few days.
-Having surgery is stressful and I hate every minute of it but sometimes you have no choice.
-I have had many surgeries and some would say I am an expert at the whole surgery process which I wish I wasn’t because that is not something you want to be an expert on but sometimes going under the knife is necessary.
-I have had many surgeries that I have chosen to have done to make my life easier but then I have had some where is wasn’t really a choice and if I didn’t do it I would have died.
-I have learned many things through my experiences of thirty surgeries or more so in this post, I am going to talk about a few things I have learned.
+Having surgery is stressful and I hate every minute of the recovery process but sometimes there is no choice..
+I have had many surgeries some I have chosen to make my life easier and others I had to or I would of died.
+I hate to say that I am an expert at recovering from surgery but I am because I have had so many.
+In this post I am going to talk about a few lessons I have learned through my experience of multiple surgeries.

 Surgery is not always a bad thing– I have hip dysplasia which is a medical term that basically means I was born with my hips dislocated.
 Some people with hip dysplasia only are partially dislocated but for me, that wasn’t the case and my hips have always been completely out of the socket my whole life.
 It’s never been a problem for me until recently and I started experiecing pain and that is when I knew I should probably do something about it. .
 According doctors, you can leave your hips alone if they are dislocated unless it’s causing you pain because it’s totally harmless to walk around with dislocated hips and you may want to because it’s not always necessary to do something about it.
 Somtimes these surgeries don’t work in the way you thought it would so it’s not advisable to do it just because!
 Having surgery is not fun and no one wants to do it but it’s not always bad because it can change lives and relieve pain.
 I had hip pain for several months and if I didn’t do this surgery I would have pain constantly as long as I live.
 As much as I hate the recovery process I have no regrets because I know after it’s all done I will at least feel a little bit better.
 Sometimes you just have to do things you don’t really want to do!